osch/lua-mtstates/README.md

 assert("Hello World" == state:call("get"))
 ```

-Concurrent access to the same Lua state from different threads is prohibited and
-leads to an error.
-Therefore state access has to be synchronized by the caller.
+It's not possible for concurrently runnings threads to call a state's callback function
+simultaneously, therefore each call waits until the previous call is finished.
+It is
+possible to give a timeout for calling a state callback (see [*state:tcall()*](#tcall)).

 The following example uses  [mtmsg]( https://github.com/osch/lua-mtmsg#mtmsg) to
-synchronize access to the state:
+synchronize access to a state:

 ```lua
 local llthreads = require("llthreads2.ex")